-How to Implement a Paired Comparison Analysis:
+Implementing a Paired Comparison Analysis

-- In each blank cell of the matrix, compare the option in the row with the option in the column, then write in the cell the option that better meets the evaluationn criterion.
+- In each blank cell, compare the option in the row with the option in the column, then write in the cell the option that better meets the evaluationn criterion.

 - Repeat the process until all possible pairs are evaluated.